OskarHulter/oskarhulter-dev-blog/src/content/blog/blog-launch.md

 ## Welcome

 I'm excited to announce the launch of my new blog about software development.

-The content of this blog will focus on
+The blog will mostly be about the Javascript ecosystem but I'll experiment with the along the way.
+This post starts by outlining the content topics and proceeds by summarizing my guiding principles.
+Hopefully this gives you a better idea of what to expect going forward.

+## Content plan

-- tutorials
+- Short tutorials
+- Summaries of technical trade-offs
-- reviews of packages & services
+- NPM package reviews
-- my pick of the best dev resources
+- Best developer resources
-- spicy takes on the latest trends
+- Coverage of emerging trends

-Whether you are an experienced developer or just getting started, this blog will provide valuable insights into the why and how of modern software development.

-In this post I'll tell you a bit about what inspired this blog.

 ## Disclaimer

-This blog consists of my opinions formed by my own experience.
-If your experience differ then that should be celebrated.
-Development is a diverse problem-space with many viable solutions that change over time.
-The goal of learning is to change our perspective and iterate.
-"Strong opinions, weakly Held".

-The driving motivation behind this blog is to hone my craft and help others do the same.
-Any advice and suggestions should be adapted to the situation you face.
-You are free to pick and choose what works for you.

-I mainly deal with observations from my own experience in the field.
-This should be taken as practical advice that can help you in the process of forming your own conclusions.
-I will cite the most important sources of information but I will not apply strict citations in the effort to produce lighthearted and digestable content.
+The information presented in this blog is based on my own personal experience.

- In the interest of time I will portray one perspective as the "best" but the most apropriate solution should always be adapted to the specific constraints of the situation.
+Please bear in mind that any recommendations have to be adapted to the specific constraints of your situation.

-No solution should be applied blindly and no principle is above scrutiny.
-If your experience differs from mine I would be glad if you provide me with feedback.
-This way we can improve the material together and draw upon a more diverse perspective, which is an important part of problem solving.
+## Question assumptions

+- No solution should be applied blindly
+- No principle is above scrutiny
+- Challenge established practices by reasoning from first principles

-## Goals
+## Focus on fundamentals

-The best way to learn something is to teach it.
-The act of explaining topics in a simple manner will reveal gaps in your understanding.
-The gaps are usually small enough that you can be productive at your job without fixing them.
-But a clear understanding of the underlying principles makes the process of learning new tools easier.

-Fundamental concepts over specific details

-- They are more applicable
+- Fundamentals are more widely applicable
-- They don't change as often
+- Specific details have shorter lifespan

-Optimize for new situations
+## Optimize for novelty

+- Every situation is unique
+- Developers often encounter new systems
 - Change is the only constant

-- Every situation will be new, at least once
-- Every situation is unique
+## Source citation policy

+Strict citation policy will not be enforced but I will try to suggest good resources for further study.

-## Guiding principle
+## Beginners mind

 It is impossible to learn everything about software in a lifetime.
 Even the most experienced developers regularly reach the limits of their expertise.
 Being confident with